 - Bathroom cabinets and linen closets with overlooked items

 - And the worst offender, garages … where things go to die

 We get emotionally attached to the “stuff” in our lives and those items are often difficult to get rid of.
-Start the process by asking yourself these questions:

 - Do I use this frequently (for example, during the past six months or year)?